Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Introduction

-In this work, we show that unless the matching was exact (which is rare when there are multiple or continuous measured confounders), the conventional Rosenbaum-type sensitivity analysis may be overly conservative, potentially overstating sensitivity of causal conclusions to post-matching confounding bias.
+In this work, we show that unless the matching was exact (which is rare when there are multiple or continuous measured confounders), the conventional Rosenbaum-type sensitivity analysis may be overly conservative, potentially overstating the sensitivity of causal conclusions to post-matching confounding bias.
 The issue arises because the allocations of hidden bias allowed under the Rosenbaum bounds may contradict overt bias evident in the matched dataset, and we propose to detect such contradiction by using post-matching confounder imbalance information (i.e., post-matching overt bias information) as a valid negative control.
 To address this critical issue, we introduce a new formulation of the Rosenbaum-type sensitivity analysis that enforces compatibility between overt and hidden biases.
 Specifically, we replace the original feasible set (defined by the Rosenbaum bounds constraint) with a refined feasible set that incorporates information from the observed post-matching confounder imbalance.
-The validity of our method does not depend on any additional modeling assumptions.
-We demonstrate that our proposed formulation can be efficiently solved using an iterative convex programming algorithm.
-Through simulations and data examples, we show that our method can substantially enhance the power of sensitivity analysis.
-An open-source \texttt{R} package \texttt{2B\_Sens} has been developed for implementation of our approach, which has been published on \texttt{GitHub} (\url{https://github.com/YanxinShen/2B_Sens}).
-Our approach can be easily extended to many other sensitivity analysis frameworks (see Appendix C for details).
+Our proposed approach has several remarkable strengths: (i) \textbf{Robust Validity:} The statistical validity of our proposed approach does not depend on any modeling assumptions on treatment assignments.
+In other words, our approach does not need to add any additional assumptions to the classic Rosenbaum-type sensitivity analysis, except for some mild regularity conditions. (ii) \textbf{Improved Power:} Our proposed approach is uniformly more powerful than the conventional approach to Rosenbaum-type sensitivity analysis, regardless of the underlying data-generating processes.
+Both the simulation study in Section~\ref{sec: simulations} and a real data application in Section~\ref{sec: application} confirm substantial gains in power using our approach. (iii) \textbf{Efficient Computation:} We show that our proposed approach can be efficiently implemented via an iterative convex programming procedure.
+A rigorous theoretical justification of computational feasibility is presented in Section~\ref{sec: methods}. (iv) \textbf{Broad Applicability:} Our approach can be applied to general matching designs, including, but not limited to, pair matching, matching with multiple controls, and full matching.
+Also, our approach is not tied to any specific sensitivity analysis frameworks and can be extended to many other sensitivity analysis settings (see Remark~\ref{rem: extension} in Appendix B).